hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_server.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this System Center Virtual Machine Manager Server.
+* `name` - (Required) The name of the System Center Virtual Machine Manager Server.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the System Center Virtual Machine Manager should exist.
 Changing this forces a new resource to be created.

 * `location` - (Required) The Azure Region where the System Center Virtual Machine Manager Server should exist.
 Changing this forces a new resource to be created.

-* `credential` - (Required) A `credential` block as defined below.

 * `custom_location_id` - (Required) The ID of the Custom Location for the System Center Virtual Machine Manager Server.
 Changing this forces a new resource to be created.

 * `fqdn` - (Required) The FQDN of the System Center Virtual Machine Manager Server.
 Changing this forces a new resource to be created.

-* `port` - (Optional) The port that is used to listened by the System Center Virtual Machine Manager Server.
-Possible values are between `1` and `65535`.
-Changing this forces a new resource to be created.

-* `tags` - (Optional) A mapping of tags which should be assigned to the System Center Virtual Machine Manager Server.

----

-A `credential` block supports the following:

 * `username` - (Required) The username that is used to connect to the System Center Virtual Machine Manager Server.
 Changing this forces a new resource to be created.

 * `password` - (Required) The password that is used to connect to the System Center Virtual Machine Manager Server.
 Changing this forces a new resource to be created.

+* `port` - (Optional) The port on which the System Center Virtual Machine Manager Server is listening.
+Possible values are between `1` and `65535`.
+Changing this forces a new resource to be created.

+* `tags` - (Optional) A mapping of tags which should be assigned to the System Center Virtual Machine Manager Server.

 ## Attributes Reference